About this tool

 Here you can provide additional notes as to how the DFTRs were determined.

-In each section below a prompt for the error classification is provided to document potential weaknesses.
-The checkboxes on the right are pre-ticked, but some weaknesses may have multiple effects.
+• For each DFTR, a prompt for each error classification is provided to help you document potential weaknesses.

 Total weaknesses: 0